umd-lib/reciprocal-borrowing-dev-env/README.md

 with additional information available at
 <https://docs.google.com/document/d/17-0O3Tvty9PONL6wu4PiC6ZWramdyntXmOsq1UpD2tE/edit>.

+The IdP Docker image in built as part of the Docker Compose start up, utilizing the configuration files present in the "idp" subdirectory.

 ### IdP Dockerfile and Configuration

 The contents of the "idp" subdirectory were initially created using the